 In summary, although physical properties have a large influence on the working of attentional mechanisms, it is also important when and for how long the distractor appears in the search field.
 In the study of Carmel and Lamy (2015), cue stimuli of a different colour from the target were only able to produce a strong stimulus-driven effect when presented for a longer duration (150ms).
-In the RSVP task, distractor stimuli of different colours only captured subjects' attention when presented two to five stimuli before the target stimulus (Lamy, Leber, & Egeth, 2004).
-However, these results are all valid in a laboratory task situation (cf. Czigler,
+In the RSVP task, distractor stimuli of different colours only captured subjects' attention when presented with two to five stimuli before the target stimulus (Lamy, Leber, and Egeth, 2004).
+However, these results are all valid in a laboratory task situation (cf.

-2022).
+Czigler, 2022).
 Parkhurst et al. (2002) aimed to model everyday situations by observing natural eye movements in their eye-tracking study.
-Participants were asked to freely observe images (of four categories: interiors, nature, cityscape, fractals) presented.
+Participants were asked to freely observe the images (of four categories: interiors, nature, cityscape, fractals) presented.
 Their results showed that the first fixations, as well as subsequent saccades, were directed at salient areas of the images.
-They concluded that under normal viewing conditions, without a task, the salient areas have priority in attentional orientation (Parkhurst, Law, & Niebur, 2002).
+They concluded that under normal viewing conditions, without a task, the salient areas have priority in attentional orientation (Parkhurst, Law, and Niebur, 2002).

-2.8.2 The Effect of Presentation Time and Location of the Distractors on Target Detection
+2.8.2 The effect of presentation time and location of the distractors on target detection

 The reviewed papers also showed that the duration of presentation of the distractor stimulus and its location also have a significant effect on attentional processes.
-The length of time the distractor stimulus is presented and where it appears in the search field may also significantly modulate attention.
+The length of time the distractor stimulus is presented and where it appears in the search field are able to significantly modulate attention.
 For example, if the distractor is presented at the same time as the target stimulus, performance is impaired, even if the preceding cue stimulus predicts the location of the target.
 In the study of Schreij et al. (2014), participants searched for the target at four possible locations in the search field.
 The target was a red letter.
-In the other three locations, a white letter distractor was also presented.
-Prior to the search field, a cue matching the colour of the target was also presented, which predicted the location of the target in 25% of the cases.
+In the other three locations, a white letter distractor was also presented, which predicted the location of the target in 25% of the cases.
 In half of the trials, not only the cue but also an extra distractor letter was presented at the same time as the target, which also resulted in slower reaction times.
-Performance was the worst when both distractors appeared in the same trial, i.e., when the cue did not indicate the location of the target (invalid cue) and the extra distractor was present in the search field.
+Performance was worst when both distractors appeared in the same trial, i.e., when the cue did not indicate the location of the target (invalid cue) and the extra distractor was present in the search field.